raduschirliu/job-hunter-ats/README.md

 1. Go to Tools > NuGet Package Manager > Package Manager Console, then enter command
    > Update-Database
 This will automatically create a database at the "DBLocation = "Data Source='{DESIRED_LOCATION}'" with the current models
+IMPORTANT: In the sqlite command line tool , you must run the following commands upon initially creating the database:
+> .open JobHunterDB.sqlite
+> PRAGMA foreign_keys = ON;
+This enables foreign key/referetial integrity constraint enforcement

 **Updating Models and creating Migrations**